ebuchman/blog/content/posts/uoa-liquidity.md

 More anxiously, then, we might ask how these imbalances, built up in the networks of trade and finance, might relate to the general availability of the Medium of Exchange required to settle them.
-Say, to the extent that obligations are not part of closed loops that can be netted out, where and how are we to get the media to clear them all?
+Say, to the extent that obligations are not part of closed loops that can be netted out, where and how are we to get the media to settle them all?
 And why should there be enough of it?
 Wherefore art thou liquidity?

 This tension, between the elasticity of the Unit of Account and the discipline of the Medium of Exchange,